 The Blob, member of the Brotherhood of Evil Mutants.
 His weight and physical appearance are played up for horror and squick whenever he shows interest in a woman.
 In a bit of a subversion, his weight comes not from overeating but his mutation.
 When he was depowered, he ended up as his true weight - which was incredibly thin.
 After plastic surgery to remove his excess skin, he ended up being a pastiche of Jared from the Subway commercials.
 In the animated series and Depending on the Writer, he's still a greedy, slovenly, unhygienic pig, though.
 The animated series also tend to imply he is fat because of his eating habits.

 Dialled Up to 11 with the Ultimate Universe version of the Blob, to the point where he once paused during an attack on the Avengers Ultimates' mansion to raid the fridge.
 Less funny was the time he was discovered eating the Wasp's corpse.

 Also from X-Men is the alien Mojo, a sort of fat evil television executive.

 When Shadow King possessed Karma for several months in New Mutants, she became ludicrously bloated through Farouk's gluttony.
 She got better, thanks to the Desert Starvation Diet.

 Another example from Spider-Man's corner of the MU would be Nick Katzenberg, a Daily Bugle photographer, paparazzi, and rival to Peter Parker.
 While not evil, Katzenberg was sleazy, immoral, and generally unpleasant, as well as a Fat Slob.

-Also in the Marvel Universe is the Slug; a drug dealer who makes the Kingpin look svelte.
-He is so obese he cannot move without the aide of a motorised chair and can suffocate people in the folds of his flesh.
+Also in the Marvel Universe is the Slug; a drug czar who makes the Kingpin look svelte.
+He is so obese he cannot move without the aide of a motorized wheelchair and can suffocate people in the folds of his flesh.
 One source says he weighs 1,200 pounds.
 (Creator Mark Gruenwald remarked when the character debuted, "At the time, I thought a 1,200 pound man was a bit far-fetched, but I've since read about such a guy in People.")